themeselection/flyonui/README.md

 ---

-## Overview
+## Overview 🌏

 FlyonUI is designed to combine the best of both worlds: the aesthetic appeal of semantic classes and the powerful functionality of JS plugins.

 Under the hood, it uses the strengths of:

 - [Tailwind CSS](https://tailwindcss.com/) A utility-first CSS framework that helps you build beautiful websites with ease.
-- [DaisyUI](https://daisyui.com/) adds component sematic class names to Tailwind CSS so you can make beautiful websites faster, easier and Maintainable.
+- [daisyUI](https://daisyui.com/) adds component semantic class names to Tailwind CSS so you can make beautiful websites faster, easier and Maintainable.
 - [Preline](https://preline.co/plugins.html) JavaScript headless & fully unstyled Tailwind plugins for accessible, responsive UI.
 Enhance experiences with animations, transitions, and more.

-## Why should I use FlyonUI?
+## Why should I use FlyonUI? 💡

 Using Tailwind CSS alone may lead to cluttered HTML with numerous utility classes, which can be a nightmare to maintain.

-Apart from that Tailwind CSS or DaisyUI doesn’t provide any interactive headless JavaScript components like accordion, overlay, dropdowns, etc…
+Apart from that Tailwind CSS or daisyUI doesn’t provide any interactive headless JavaScript components like accordion, overlay, dropdowns, etc…

 **This is where FlyonUI shines.✨**